Edit This Page

 - Connecting to containers via port forwarding

-Before running examples in the user guides, please ensure you have completed the prerequisites.
+Before running examples in the user guides, please ensure you have completed installing kubectl.

 - A cluster is a set of physical or virtual machines and other infrastructure resources used by Kubernetes to run your applications.

 - A node is a physical or virtual machine running Kubernetes, onto which pods can be scheduled.

 - A pod is a co-located group of containers and volumes.